 Whenever I am no longer motivated to write or work on my blog, I take a step back and ask myself why that is.
 There is always an underlying issue.
 I LOVE writing, so for me not to be motivated to do it there has to be a reason.
 It could be because my day job is too busy and stressful.
 Or maybe I am writing things that don’t really speak to me, but that I think my readers want.
 Or I feel like I need to make my novel more “commercial” rather than write what’s in my heart.

 Generally, I get motivation from going back to why I enjoyed the activity in the first place.
 If I struggle with a blog post, I try to figure out what it is that I actually want to say.
 Am I authentic or am I pandering to an audience?
 Am I putting myself out there or am I hiding?
 And if I’m hiding, why?
 The same goes for my short stories and novels.
 As long as I write the story I feel like writing, I have no problem with motivation.
 As soon as I change it to suit others, my motivation goes right out the window.

 Motivation is different for everyone.
-I just shared what works for me, but to see other people’s perspective, click on the Wicked Wednesday badge below to see what others are writing about this theme.
+I just shared what works for me, but feel free to share in the comments what works for you.

 It’s the roaring twenties.